Securing investment; improving assets and infrastructure; attracting high quality jobs; creating a city with a strong cultural and leisure offer.

 City Deal and Preston Western Distributor (PWD) Road

-Work has also started on the 2-mile East-West Link Road that will connect the PWD to Lightfoot Lane, opening up further residential sites within the North West Preston strategic housing area.
-Other recent City Deal projects include the completion of the Fishergate Central Gateway public realm improvements linking the railway station and bus station and Cottam Parkway Railway station as referenced above.
+Work is progressing on the 2-mile East-West Link Road that will connect the PWD to Lightfoot Lane, opening up further residential sites within the North West Preston strategic housing area.

 Promoting the City

-In 2021 it is envisaged that the Preston Partnership will resume its regular programme of events, establish a new dedicated website to promote activity within the City and reinforce its role as an influential ambassador for the City.
+The Preston Partnership website has been created to promote activity within the City and reinforce its role as an influential ambassador for the City.

 Heritage Lottery Funding (HLF) Moor Park